2016-spring-csuf-benblazak-cpsc-121/course-materials/assignments/build.md/assignment-03,2016-03-12,recursion-and-practice-with-exceptions,-templates,-and-the-stl.md

 Write definitions for as many of the following functions as you can in roughly 3 hours.
 Be sure to label the base case and recursive case in each function.

-- `int gcd(int a, int b);`: Returns the greatest common divisor of two integers using Euclid's algorithm.
+- `int gcd(int a, int b);`

+  Returns the greatest common divisor of two integers using Euclid's algorithm.
   This function has the following properties:

     0. `gcd(a,0)` evaluates to `abs(a)`
     0. `gcd(a,b)` is equivalent to `gcd(b,a)`